Top Agricultural Hand Tools And Their Uses

 Types:

-• Round-point shovel – general digging and turning soil
+• Round-point shovel – general digging

-• Square-point shovel – lifting and moving loose material
+• Square-point shovel – moving loose material

-• Trenching shovel – digging narrow irrigation furrows
+• Trenching shovel – narrow digging

-• Drain spade – deep and narrow digging work
+• Drain spade – deep digging

-• Long-handle shovel – better leverage for farm work
+• Long-handle shovel – better leverage

 Why it matters: Almost every farming activity starts with a shovel.